-AdoptOpenJDK JDK with Hotspot 8u282-b08 (x64) Setup - 🗆 🗙 Custom Setup Select the way you want features to be installed.
-Click the icons in the tree below to change the wa ay features will be installed.
-AdoptOpenJDK Development Kit with Add to PATH Associate .jar X V Set JAVA HOME variable JavaSoft (Oracle) registry key This feature requires 186MB on your hard drive.
+AdoptOpenJDK JDK with Hotspot 8u282-b08 (x 64) Setup - 🗆 🗙 Custom Setup Select the way you want features to be installed.
+Click the icons in the tree below to change the way f eatures will be installed.
+JDK with Hotspot JDK with Hotspot Add to PATH Associate .jar Set JAVA HOME variable AdoptOpenJDK Development Kit with Hotspot JavaSoft (Oracle) registry keys This feature requires 186MB on your hard drive.
 It has 3 of 5 subfeatures selected.
-The subfeatures require 4KB on your hard drive. < > Location: C:\Program Files\AdoptOpenJDK\jdk-8.0.282.8-hotspot\ Browse Reset Disk Usage Back Next Cancel Without this option, the SDK installer cannot find the JRE/JDK and the message The application requires a Java Runtime Environment 1.8.0 is displayed.
+The subfeatures require 4KB on your hard drive. < > Location: C:\Program Files\AdoptOpenJDK\ jdk-8.0.282.8-hotspot\ Browse Reset Disk Usage Back Next Cancel Without this option, the SDK installer cannot find the JRE/JD a Java Runtime Environment 1.8.0 is displayed.
+K and the message The application requires